 # 14: Give your people realistic expectations.

 You must give your new distributors realistic expectations about the business.
 Make sure they know it’s not a get rich quick type of industry.
-You must teach them that results WILL NOT come until they do the work.
+You must teach them that results WILL NOT come until they put in the work.
 Tell them what to expect and they won’t be disappointed.

 Keep them motivated, but don’t hype them up.
-Make sure your new team member’s goals match their commitment level.
+Make sure your new team member’s goals match their skills, effort, and commitment level.
 Show them what their organization will need to look like (volume and distributors) to reach their income goals.

 # 15: Lead by example.

 Always lead by example in everything that you do.
-Your team will NOT do what you do, but set the pace just in case they do decide to model you.
+Your team will NOT do what you do, but set the bar so high, just in case they do decide to model you.
 Be a sterling example for others to follow and some of your team members will follow your lead.
 Do what you say and say what you do.
-Show your team what they should be doing, by your own actions.
+Show your team what they should be doing, by your own personal example.